PresidentJay Elbettar, P.E., CBO, LEED AP, CASpBuilding Official

 Mission Viejo, CaliforniaJay Elbettar is the Mission Viejo, Calif., Building Official.
-He manages and directs the operation of the Building Division through Charles Abbott Associates, including plan check, inspections, counter operations and permit issuance.
-He was the recipient of the 2010 International Code Council Gerald E. Jones Code Official of the year award.
-He is a registered professional engineer in the states of California, Georgia, Florida and Texas.
+He manages and directs the operation of the building division through Charles Abbott Associates, including plan check, inspections, counter operations and permit issuance.
+He was the recipient of the 2010 International Code Council Gerald E. Jones Code Official of the Year Award.
+He is a registered professional engineer in the states of California, Georgia, Florida, Colorado, Tennessee, Nevada and Texas.

 Vice PresidentWilliam R. Bryant, MCP, CBOAssistant Director of Inspections and Permits

 Department of Inspections and Permits

 Thornton, ColoradoGreg Wheeler, CBO, is the Chief Building Official for Thornton, Colorado.
 In addition to the ICC Board, he also serves on the Colorado State Board of Appeals for School Construction.
 He is a charter member and former president of the Colorado Association of Plumbing and Mechanical Officials, a liaison to the Colorado Municipal League Policy Committee and a recipient of the Beryl Wallace Award.